Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 - What does Netspeed offer?
 Fibre, wireless and rural broadband plans

 - The highlights: Soft data caps, 5 free email accounts, phone plans, no contract for some plans

 - Watch out for: Some plans are not available in all locations

-Offering wireless broadband, web design and hosting services to Kiwis since 2003, Netspeed is all about providing simple solutions and fast and effective products.
+Offering broadband plans, web design and hosting services to Kiwis since 2003, Netspeed is all about providing simple solutions and fast and effective products.
 This provider is now one of the leading rural broadband companies and has also added fibre broadband to its list of services.

-If you’ve found that finding an internet service provider that can get you connected has been challenging, or fibre isn’t an option where you live, Netspeed may be able to help with its wireless and rural broadband plans.
+If you’ve found that getting connected has been challenging, or fibre isn’t an option where you live, Netspeed may be able to help with its wireless and rural broadband plans.

 Types of plans offered by Netspeed and pricing

 Netspeed has five fibre plans with download speeds ranging from 30Mbps to 1000Mbps.
 All plans are on a 12-month contract to begin with and then move to a month to month contract.